-Pubic or crab lice (Phthirus pubic) are usually found on the hairs in the pubic areas; however, they can be found among the coarser hairs of the chest, armpits, eyebrows, eyelashes, moustaches, and beards.
+Pubic or crab lice (Pthirus pubic) are usually found on the hairs in the pubic areas; however, they can be found among the coarser hairs of the chest, armpits, eyebrows, eyelashes, mustaches, and beards.
 Unlike body lice, crab lice are dark gray-to-brown in color.
 The name "crab lice" comes from their flattened, oval crab-like shape.
 Their second and third pairs of legs have thumb-like projections that aid in grasping the host's hair.
 Eggs of pubic lice are dark brown and smaller than those of head and body lice.
 The female lays about 30 eggs during her 3-4 week lifespan, usually on the hairs of the pubic region.
-Crab lice are more sedentary than body and head lice, and usually pass their entire life cycle in the same area where the eggs were deposited.
+Crab lice are more sedentary than body and head lice and usually pass their entire life cycle in the same area where the eggs were deposited.

-Crab lice are spread primarily through sexual contact.
+Crab lice are spread primarily through sexual and/or intimate contact.
 It is possible, but extremely rare, that they could be acquired through contact with infested toilet seats, clothing or bedding.
 As with other louse problems, successful treatment is based on a combination of sanitation and pediculicides.
 As with other louse problems, successful treatment is based on a combination of sanitation and pediculicides: Family members who share a bed with the infested person must be examined and treated if necessary.
 Undergarments and bed linens should be washed in hot water for at least 20 minutes, then dried on a high setting.
-Louse control products are available either directly at a drugstore or by prescription; however, we strongly recommend that infested persons first seek advice from their personal physician.
-Because crab lice can only survive off of people for about 24 hours, insecticidal treatments in the home, workplace, school or other areas are neither necessary nor are they recommended.
+Louse control products are available either directly at a drugstore or by prescription; however, we strongly recommend that infested persons first seek advice from their primary physician.
+Because crab lice can only survive off of a host for about 24 hours, insecticidal treatments in the home, workplace, school or other areas are neither necessary nor are they recommended.

 For additional information, we recommend that you consult the National Pediculosis Association.